A Values-Driven Law Firm

 At O’Melveny, we take pride in balancing the practice of law with the obligations of our profession, providing opportunities for the best and brightest lawyers to do the most sophisticated and rewarding legal work available.
 From private equity transactions in New York to media and entertainment litigation in Century City, from cross-border M&A in Asia to pro bono appeals before the US Supreme Court, our practice spans the globe and, at the same time, serves the communities in which we live and work.

-From a two-man shop on Los Angeles’s Main Street in 1885 to a diverse, international firm of 800 attorneys in 16 offices today, O’Melveny has extended its reach while maintaining a culture of collegiality and civic engagement.
+From a two-man shop on Los Angeles’s Main Street in 1885 to a diverse, international firm of approximately 750 attorneys in 15 offices today, O’Melveny has extended its reach while maintaining a culture of collegiality and civic engagement.
 Our core values—uncompromising excellence, distinctive leadership, and superior citizenship—were articulated by our late Chairman, former US Secretary of State Warren Christopher, whose legacy is the standard by which we continue to measure our performance.
 No honor is greater within our Firm than the Warren Christopher Values Award, bestowed every year on those individuals whose service to clients and community most embodies those ideals.

 To read more about our core values, click here.